Rajpratik71/linux-manPages/foo2lava-wrapper.md

 foo2lava-wrapper(1)                                                                     General Commands Manual                                                                    foo2lava-wrapper(1)

 NAME
        foo2lava-wrapper - Convert Postscript into a LAVAFLOW or OPL printer stream

 SYNOPSIS
        foo2lava-wrapper [options] [ps-file]

 DESCRIPTION
        foo2lava-wrapper  is  a Foomatic compatible printer wrapper for the foo2lava printer driver.
-This script reads a Postscript ps-file or standard input and converts it to Zenographics LAVAFLOW printer format for  driving  the  Konica Minolta magicolor 1600W color laser printer, the Konica Minolta magicolor 1680MF/1690MF  AIO  printer,  the  Konica Minolta  magicolor  2480/2490 MF AIO printer, the Konica Minolta magi‐ color 2530 DL network color laser  printer,  and  other  Zenographics- based LAVAFLOW printers.
+This script reads a Postscript ps-file or standard input and converts it to Zenographics LAVAFLOW printer format for driving the Konica Minolta magicolor 1600W color laser printer, the Konica Minolta magicolor 1680MF/1690MF AIO printer,  the  Konica  Minolta  magicolor  2480/2490  MF  AIO printer, the Konica Minolta magicolor 2530 DL network color laser printer, and other Zenographics-based LAVAFLOW printers.

        This script can be used in a standalone fashion, but is intended to be called from a printer spooler system which uses the Foomatic printer database.

 COMMAND LINE OPTIONS
    Normal Options
        These are the options used to select the parameters of a print job that are usually controlled on a per job basis.

        -c     Print in color (else monochrome).